Tender Mercies poster

 At 47 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Mac's ex-wife Dixie, now a successful country star, performs nearby.
 The past intrudes forcefully—reporters find Mac, and he must confront the life and identity he abandoned, raising stakes about whether his transformation is real or sustainable., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (73% through) represents the emotional nadir.
 Here, Sue Anne is killed in a car accident.
-Mac receives news of his daughter's death—a devastating blow that contains the film's literal "whiff of death" and threatens to destroy everything he's built., reveals the protagonist at their lowest point.
+Mac receives news of his daughter's death—a devastating blow that contains the film's literal "whiff of death" and threatens to destroy everything he's built., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Mac chooses not to drink, not to run.
 He tells Rosa Lee, "I don't know why I wandered out to this part of Texas drunk and you took me in and pitied me and helped me to straighten out...
 I don't know why that happened."
 He accepts mystery and grace., demonstrating the transformation achieved throughout the journey.